cbudac/cnns/readme.md

 - VGG
 - DenseNet

-The implementation is done in Pytorch, using PytorchLightning CLI and Tensorboard for logging.
+The implementation is done in Pytorch, using PytorchLightning CLI, Torchmetrics and Tensorboard for logging.

 ### How to fit the model:
 ```